rkotze/rkotze.github.io/_drafts/2019-10-10-deploy-vs-code-extension-from-azure-pipeline.md

 excerpt_separator: <!--more-->
 ---

-This post is to help developers new to Azure DevOps releases and deploying a VS Code extension.
-Azure pipelines comes with lots of great options but it's difficult to know what to do to achieve your goal.
-The goal in this case to deploy my VS Code extension, [Git Mob](https://marketplace.visualstudio.com/items?itemName=RichardKotze.git-mob){:target="\_blank"} to the marketplace.
+This post is to help developers who are new to Azure DevOps releases and deploying a VS Code extension.
+Azure pipelines come with lots of great options but it can be difficult to know what to do to achieve your goal.
+The goal in this case is to deploy my VS Code extension, [Git Mob](https://marketplace.visualstudio.com/items?itemName=RichardKotze.git-mob){:target="\_blank"} to the marketplace.

 I'll provide **bite size** instructions to help you build a release for your VS Code extension using Azure DevOps platform.
 This will take about **5-10mins**.